Donna Milner

-Donna Milner (born 1946) is a Canadian writer.
+Donna Milner (September 3, 1946 - November 11, 2021) was a Canadian writer.

 Milner was born and raised in Victoria BC.
-She lives in Williams Lake, British Columbia, with her husband Tom.
+She lived in Williams Lake, British Columbia, with her husband Tom.
 Donna wrote and published the books After River, The Promise of Rain, Somewhere in Between, and A Place Called Sorry.
-She is often called the "Oh, so Canadian author.
+She is often referred to as the "Oh, so Canadian author.

 Books

 After River

 Her 2008 book After River is, according to bcbooklook, "about a woman coming to terms with the disintegration of her family some 35 years after a young American draft resister named River crossed the border into Canada and changed their lives".
 The book had a 4/5 star rating on goodreads.com, from over 1,700 ratings as of October 2021.
 By 2015, the book had been published in 12 countries and into 8 languages.

 Somewhere In Between

 Milner described this book as "the story of a family dealing with loss and tragedy".
 One of the characters in the book, Virgil Blue, was inspired by a one-time resident of Milner's home city of Williams Lake, British Columbia.